browserengineering/book/book/scheduling.md

 threading.Timer(1, callback).start()
 ```

 This runs `callback` one second from now on a new Python thread.
-Now,
-it's going to be a little tricky to use `Timer` to implement
+Simple, but it's going to be a little tricky to use `Timer` to
-`setTimeout` due to the fact that multiple threads will be involved,
+implement `setTimeout` because multiple threads will be involved.
-but it's worth it.

 As with `addEventListener` in [Chapter 9](scripts.md#event-handling),
 the call to `setTimeout` will save the callback in a JavaScript